-Praxis II World and U.S. History: Content Knowledge (5941) Practice Test
+Praxis World and U.S. History: Content Knowledge (5941) Practice Test

 Consisting of 120 selected-response questions, the two-hour, computer-delivered exam will assess your knowledge of historical facts and processes in world and United States history.
 The test consists of four content categories:

 - World History to 1450 C.E. – 30 questions